PMC Code of Professional Conduct of Singapore Business Advisors and Consultants Council

 • “Profession” – the profession of management consultancy;

-• “SBACC” – Singapore Business Advisory and Consultant Councils.
+• “SBACC” – Singapore Business Advisors and Consultants Council.

 4. The PMC Code of Professional Conduct comprises the following responsibilities: